26. Necropolis: The Intercom Bridge

 Context and Problem Statement

 High-order intelligence is physically bound by the finite constraints of single-node hardware.
-While cognitive expansion necessitates distributed resources, traditional GPU clustering (Kubernetes/Slurm) fails due to extreme interconnect costs and the paralyzing latency of network jitter.
-This creates a state of "Distributed Solitude."
 The machine requires a mechanism to trade labor and share context with other sovereign nodes without surrendering local authority or deterministic resource control.
-The challenge lies in establishing a decentralized architecture that supports the "Long Sleep"—the ability for thoughts to span network boundaries and survive high-latency rituals.
+The challenge lies in establishing a decentralized architecture that supports the "Long Sleep" — the ability for thoughts to span network boundaries and survive high-latency rituals.

 Requirements